 Rupert Murdoch had been awarded several of India’s first commercial FM local radio licences and I was hired as senior consultant to develop a launch strategy for the initial stations.
 After executing $1m of market research, testing thousands of songs, determining a suitable format and a target audience, setting up the Windows Selector playout system and training staff, Radio City quickly became the country’s biggest commercial radio network.
 I had been hired initially for six months but worked a year in India.

 I was in a dead-end job at newly created media regulator Ofcom when the BBC called and asked if I could go to Cambodia immediately for two months.
 It had signed contracts to train staff in radio production at two stations in Phnom Penh but then discovered that its expat Head of Radio there had no experience making radio programmes.
 I arrived and worked a six-day week for six months training teams at two stations whilst the BBC‘s Head of Radio twiddled his thumbs.
-My local teams successfully launched Cambodia’s first live phone-in youth show, I returned home and was disappointed not to be offered further BBC work after having bailed them out at short notice, apparently because I had had no time to write a report during my 70-hour/week work schedule there.
-The Head of Radio was later promoted to Head of Project.
+My local teams successfully launched Cambodia’s first live phone-in youth show, I returned home but was disappointed not to be offered further BBC work after having bailed them out at short notice, apparently because I had had no time to write a report during my 70-hour/week work schedule there.
+The Head of Radio in Cambodia was later promoted to Head of Project.

 Former Guardian Media Group plc Radio CEO John Myers asked me to help with a landmark report on the future regulation of commercial radio he had been commissioned to write for the UK government’s Digital Britain legislation.
-I was offered a £10,000 research fee to provide support but ended up working five months full-time researching and ghost-writing the report plus John’s keynote speech to the Radio Festival that year.
+I was offered a £10,000 fee to provide research support but ended up working five months full-time researching and ghost-writing the whole report, plus John’s keynote speech to the Radio Festival that year.
 As a direct result, radio broadcasting laws were updated and deregulated significantly.
-John (who had earned £6.3m that year and was subsequently prosecuted for tax evasion by HMRC) had promised me better paid work on further radio reports such as one he was subsequently commissioned to write for the BBC.
+John (who had earned £6.3m that year and was subsequently prosecuted for tax evasion by HMRC) had promised me better paid work on further radio reports such as the one he was subsequently commissioned to write for the BBC.
 We met months later in a cafe opposite Broadcasting House to discuss this next project, where John told me … I would not be involved.
-But he wanted to know about my blog and my book … and then launched his own blog and book.
+But he did want to know about my blog and my book … and then launched his own blog and book.
 No further work with him materialised.